MSeneadza/beisbol/README.md

 * cd into the root of the directory from the previous step
 * create and switch to a gemset if so desired
 * run 'bundle' to install the required gems.
-* At the command prompt type 'ruby baseball_report.rb' to generate the Hitting Stats Report, which will be output to your screen

 ### Running The Report ###
-* cd into the directory whrere the code was copied.
+* cd into the directory where the code was copied.
 * At the command prompt type 'ruby baseball_report.rb' to generate the Hitting Stats Report, which will be output to your screen

 ### Running Tests ###